celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - Temporary Etg Users added to the system and necessary roles/rights have been defined, for the use of Province
 - User login and logout functionality implemented (concluded PBIs 2 and 3)
    * Issue 1 tested and resolved.
 The system works as described in the User Story #2
-- Project creation workflow implemented and tested(concluded PBI-4)
+- Project creation workflow implemented and tested (concluded PBI-4)
+- Documentation started, Sprint Review Meeting is added to documentation
 ### WORK TO BE DONE
 - PBI's 5,6 and 7 will be implemented and unit tested today
 - The team decided to finish the implementation of Code Challenge today.
 - The whole User stories will be tested back to back today
--
+- The t

 ### IMPEDIMENTS
 - No known/defined impediment